BookStackApp/website/content/blog/bookstack-release-v21-12.md

 Since webhooks need to make external HTTP requests, they have potential to slow down a system.
 If you're introducing webhooks that'd be triggered we have a way to run these in the background to prevent user experience slowdowns.
-Details about this can be found in the docs here.
+[Details about this can be found here](/docs/admin/email-webhooks/#async-action-handling).

-!!
-TODO - Update above with link

 ### Copy Entire Chapters & Books